Save the Date Text Invites: How to Share the News About Your Big Day

 1. Convenient Way to Reach Everyone

-Formal wedding and save the date etiquette suggests sending your cards six to eight months ahead of the wedding.
+Formal wedding and save the date etiquette suggest sending your cards six to eight months before the wedding.
 If you have everyone’s mailing address in time, that’s no problem.
-However, it can be more challenging than you think to wrangle everyone’s details.
-As such, you might not get a chance to sit and write save the date cards to fit your timeline.
+However, it can be more challenging than you think to gather everyone’s details.
+This means you might not get a chance to sit and write save the date cards to fit this timeline.

 2. Easy to Create and Send